What happened to the holidays? You used to be so excited about December … until you became an entrepreneur.

 Keep in touch.

-Staying in regular contact with your family and your customers is the key to finding balance between working and celebrating during the holidays.
+Staying in regular contact with your family and your customers is the key to finding balance between working and celebrating Thanksgiving, Christmas, Hanukkah, Kwanzaa and other holidays.
 Talk to your parents or friends about your business schedule for December, especially those who might expect you be with them at parties and other holiday events.

 Talk to your customers about how you plan to provide your products or services during the busy holiday season.
 For example, if you think you might have more orders or less time to work on orders than usual, let your customers know.
 Using social media or sending email updates to customers on your business’ email list are some great ways to do this.